 (4) A breach of the CEO’s Instructions committed by a person is not to be an offence but is to be treated for the purposes of paragraph (a) of section 80 of the Public Sector Management Act 1994 (including that paragraph as applied by section 239) as the disobedience by that person of a lawful order.

 Division 3 — Staff employed in the department

-234. Terms used in this Division
+234. Terms used

 In this Division —

 other officers means officers referred to in section 235(1)(c);